rizkyjaya99/ThirdYoloswapAirdrop/README.md

 # ThirdYoloswapAirdrop
-The is a project to prepare for the second Merkle Tree airdrop .
+The is a project to prepare for the third Merkle Tree airdrop .

 # Airdrop List(until now, continually update)